faros-ai/faros-events-cli/README.md

 #### Build Event - `build`

-A `build` event is used to communicate a specific builds status, the code being built, and where the build is taking place.
+A `build` event is used to communicate a specific build's status, the code being built, and where the build is taking place.

-##### Build Fields
+##### Build Arguments

 | Argument                             | Description                                                                                                                                                                                                                                                                    | Required | Default     | Allowed Value                                               |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------- | ----------- | ----------------------------------------------------------- |